Elsa strengthens into Atlantic season's first hurricane, takes aim at Caribbean

 Authorities opened dozens of shelters in St. Vincent and urged people to evacuate if they lived near a valley, given the threat of flash flooding, mudslides and lahars, especially in the northern part of the island where La Soufrière volcano is located.

-"They will move anything within its path," said St. Vincent Prime Minister Ralph Gonsalves.
+"They will move anything within its path," said Gonsalves.
 "Do not wait until it's too late to go to a shelter."

 He said 94 shelters are open, adding that it's a smaller number than in previous years because some 2,000 people remain in other shelters following massive volcanic eruptions that began in early April.